oskarth/praxis/README.md

 OK code, but far from optimal for problem.
 Discrepency in one answer; unclear why.*

 *October 2, 2015.
 Binary search in Clojure.
-Only had an hour late at nighh - keep doing in the morning for better concentration.
-Not very pretty and most likely buggy, more testing needed.*
+Only had an hour late at night - keep doing in the morning for better concentration.
+Not very pretty and most likely buggy, more testing needed.
+[UPDATE: Better solution - test edges case, use lo/hi index with invariant thattarget num between those,; each recur inc lo or dec hi, so always progress => base case (< hi lo)]*